Table of Contents

 The next step in setting up a Building Materials Trading business in Dubai is selecting the right jurisdiction.
 If you want the freedom to trade directly across the UAE market and take on government projects, a Dubai Mainland license is recommended.

 Choose a legal structure that aligns with your business vision.
 Most entrepreneurs opt for a Limited Liability Company (LLC), especially for mainland setups, as it allows multiple shareholders.
-You could also consider sole establishment if you’re the only investor or open a branch of an existing foreign company if you’re expanding internationally.
+You could also consider a sole establishment if you’re the only investor or open a branch of an existing foreign company if you’re expanding internationally.

 For a Building Materials Trading License in Dubai, you must select an activity that accurately reflects your core offerings, such as trading in construction materials, sanitary products, insulation materials, wood, or heavy equipment.

 Choose a unique business name that reflects your services.
 Make sure it adheres to Dubai’s naming guidelines, avoiding religious, political, or offensive terms.
-After approval, proceed to reserve it through the DED or the respective free zone authority.
+After approval, proceed to reserve it through the DET or the respective free zone authority.

 Submit your initial approval request to get a no-objection certificate from the authorities.
 This allows you to proceed with the incorporation process.
 Required documents typically include copies of passports for all shareholders, visa pages, a trade name reservation certificate, and a certificate confirming the chosen business activity.